 NCAA baseball recruiting rules regulate the way college coaches can recruit athletes throughout the year.
 It’s up to the coach to follow these recruiting rules, and it’s up to the family to familiarize themselves with the rules so they know what to expect throughout the process.
 The better families understand the NCAA baseball recruiting rules, the more smoothly they can execute their recruiting game plan.
 For example, recruits want to avoid planning their campus visits during a dead period, as the coach will not be able to meet with them during that time.

-- Unofficial visits: College athletic departments—including coaches—are not permitted to be involved in a student-athlete’s unofficial visits prior to Sept.
-1 of their high school junior year.
+Unofficial visits: College athletic departments—including coaches—are not permitted to be involved in a student-athlete’s unofficial visits prior to September 1 of their high school junior year.
 Before the rule change, underclassmen could take advantage of an unofficial visit to possibly get an early verbal scholarship offer.
-Under the new rules, should a recruit happen to come into contact with a coach on campus during an unofficial visit, no recruiting conversations can take place.
+Under the current rules, should a recruit happen to come into contact with a coach on campus during an unofficial visit, no recruiting conversations can take place.

 The NCAA baseball recruiting rules for Division 1 schools are the most regulated and strict of the college division levels.
 Specific forms of communication from coaches are allowed depending on your year in high school.

 NCAA baseball recruiting rules for Division 2 schools are less restrictive than those for Division 1 schools.
-Contact and official visits can begin during the summer before junior year.
+Coach communication, off-campus contact and official visits can begin June 15 after sophomore year.

 In comparison to Division 1 and Division 2 schools, Division 3 schools have the most relaxed NCAA baseball recruiting rules.

 Unlike the NCAA, the NAIA does not regulate or limit the contact and communication between a coach and a current high school athlete, nor does it regulate campus visits and tryouts.